-An overview of two technical papers which explain certain legal implications in the event of a no-deal exit from the EU.
+An overview of two technical papers and guidance which explain certain legal implications in the event of a no-deal exit from the EU.

 On 12 October 2018, the Government published two technical papers which explain certain legal implications in the event of a no-deal exit from the EU on 29 March 2019: “Structuring your business if there’s no Brexit deal” and “Accounting and audit if there is no Brexit deal”.
 One deals with the implications for legal entities operating across a UK-EU border or which are in the form of a European specific entity (such as a Societas Europea); and the other deals with the implications for accounting, corporate reporting and audit.

 The notices state that, if after March 2019 there is no deal, the Government will ensure that the UK continues to have a functioning regulatory framework for companies and that, as far as possible, the same laws and rules that are currently in place continue to apply.
 Some changes will be necessary, however, to reflect that the UK is no longer an EU member state.

 Implications for legal entities

 The notice includes the following:

 Companies incorporated in countries outside the EU that operate through a branch in the UK will remain third country businesses.
 The overseas company regime in the Overseas Companies Regulations 2009 will continue to apply to them.

 EU companies that operate branches in the UK will become "third country" businesses and be subject to the same information and filing requirements as other third country businesses.

 An EU company with a branch in the UK that is required by the law of the EEA state where the company is incorporated to prepare, have audited and disclose accounts, will be required to file in the UK accounting documents which will include the accounts, any annual directors' report, any auditors' report on the accounts, and any auditors' report on the directors’ report.